mattpk/AdventOfCode2017/README.md

 #### Day 7 - [Recursive Circus](http://adventofcode.com/2017/day/7)
 I faced a little bit of language friction writing this problem in Java.
 Now that I know what kind of problems to expect, I might use this opportunity to pick up a new language, such as _Go_.

 I built a tree data structure.
 The first part involves an algorithm to find the root of the tree -- simply follow the parent back from any node.
-This takes O(n) time, given n nodes.
+This takes O(n) time, since I need to construct the tree.
+Of course, this would be O(log n) if a balanced tree was already provided.
 The second part was a recursive solution.
 The idea is to find the first set of children with opposing sums of weights, always checking children before parents.

 Unfortunately, there is an edge case in the problem where the solution is ambiguous.
 An example is